-Between starting violin lessons and now, I’ve been involved in music in many different domains from gigging at open mic nights to going on two European tours with the Nottingham Youth Orchestra.
+Between starting violin lessons and now, I’ve been involved in music in many different domains from gigging to open mic nights to going on two European tours with the Nottingham Youth Orchestra.
 In some of the orchestras I’ve been involved in I’ve been conducted by some fantastic conductors: Stephen Bell, Colin Metters Alexander Walker, Sir Richard Armstrong and Barry Wordsworth.
 I’ve been fortunate enough to have brilliant and supportive teachers that have helped to achieve great things in quite short time frames.
 Some include: Anna McGuire, Ting Chiu, Trevor Booth, Dawn Price, Alda Dizdari and I now study with Susanne Stanzeleit.

 At 16, I was awarded a scholarship to study at the Purcell School for Young Musicians.
 Purcell really broadened my mind and enabled me to make immense progress both personally and musically.
 Having the opportunity to study at a specialist school was a truly amazing time and I’m proud to be able to call myself a “Purcellian”.

 In 2015, I was awarded another scholarship to study at the Royal Birmingham Conservatoire and my musical journey continues…